-Chicken korma needs little introduction, it is a classic Indian curry recipe, and pairs amazingly well with Naan, or Basmati rice.
-There are many versions of korma – the original version was made in the Mughal era in Northern India, and uses a heady blend of freshly ground whole spices.
-Take a look at my recipe for Old-Delhi-style lamb korma which is very close to the original korma recipe.
+There are many versions of 'korma' – the original version was made during the Mughal era in Northern India and uses a heady blend of freshly ground whole spices.
+If you want to make a traditional lamb korma, take a look at my recipe for Old-Delhi-style lamb korma which is very close to the original korma recipe.

-- Better than the restaurant version!
+- Authentic Indian recipe, so much better than the restaurant version!
 Once you make chicken korma this way, you wouldn’t want to order-in again

-- No shortcuts – Use freshly blended garam masala (recipe below) with browned onions, and freshly-blended cashew paste to make chicken korma – you will see the difference!
+- No shortcuts – Use freshly blended garam masala (recipe given in instructions) with browned onions to make a world of difference in the taste!

-To make this chicken korma, you will need
+To make this shahi chicken korma, you will need:

 - Boneless chicken – Use thigh or breast pieces of chicken.
 I tend to prefer thigh meat as it is more flavorful.
 You could also use bone-in chicken.

 - Onions – Browned onions give the korma depth and flavor.
 Red onions work best because they are stronger in taste and are used in most Indian recipes that call for onions.
 You could use yellow onions as well, however, they will be slightly on the milder side.